buildabonfire/Bonfire-Company-Personalization/README.md

 A quick install can be seen by watching [this video](https://vimeo.com/222762570).

 ### Prerequisites
+This requires Sitecore 8.2 update 0 and above.
+This code uses Sitecore's Microsft dependancy injection logic.

 To use the Kickfire service with this installation, you need a API key.
 Visit the site [Kickfire](https://www.kickfire.com/services/api) API site and create a new account.
 Then create a new Company endpoint (bottom of Api tab in `Create Another Access Point` section.)
 You can use the Extreme IP service which is free, but Industry personalization will not be possible.

 ### Installing